 Frequently Asked Questions

-What is the difference between vaping an electronic vaporizer and smoking a traditional tobacco cigarette?
+What is an electronic cigarette (personal vaporizer) and why is it different from a traditional tobacco cigarette?

 Is it cheaper to "vape"?
 (Smoking Versus Vaping)